donohoe/content/posts/macos-customize.md

 * Remove the checkmark for "Look up & data detectors"
 * Remove the checkmark for "Force Click and haptic feedback"

+### TextEdit: Open with a blank file by default

+TextEdit should launch and presnet a blank file by default - and not a file picker.

+Open iTerm or Terminal apps and run this:

+`defaults write com.apple.TextEdit NSShowAppCentricOpenPanelInsteadOfUntitledFile -bool false`

+To do this for all apps, try:

+`defaults write -g NSShowAppCentricOpenPanelInsteadOfUntitledFile -bool false`

+Restart TextEdit.

+to restire, try

+`defaults delete -g NSShowAppCentricOpenPanelInsteadOfUntitledFile`